CodeAndCrux/codeandcrux.github.io/_posts/2022-05-15-easiest-meditation.md

 When your mind has finally turned off, simply because you sat quietly in a room alone, you have achieved that part of meditation that everybody blathers on about.

-### Here are some of the benefits I have experienced from this sort of meditation
+Here are some of the benefits I have experienced from this sort of meditation.

 - Relaxation.
 Sometimes even bliss
 - Epiphanies and new solutions to problems
 - A deep sense of needing nothing